Infertility Testing Clinic Q&A

 In women, infertility is treated with:

-- IUI (intrauterine insemination): In this process, sperm is collected and placed directly inside the women’s uterus while they are ovulating.
+• IUI (intrauterine insemination): In this process, sperm is collected and placed directly inside the woman’s uterus while they are ovulating.

 Most people will visit a physician if they are not pregnant after 12 months of trying.
 If the woman is over 35 years of age, the couple may wish to see a doctor earlier since fertility testing can take time, and female fertility starts to drop when a woman is in her 30s.
 A doctor gives advice and carries out some preliminary assessments.
 It is always better for a couple to see a doctor together.
 The doctor generally asks about the couple’s sexual habits and makes recommendations regarding these.
 Tests and trials are available, but remember that testing does not always reveal a specific cause.